Sylvia Plath: Themes and legacy

 [W]ithin a week of her death, intellectual London was hunched over copies of a strange and terrible poem she had written during her last sick slide toward suicide.
 "Daddy" was its title; its subject was her morbid love-hatred of her father; its style was as brutal as a truncheon.
 What is more, "Daddy" was merely the first jet of flame from a literary dragon who in the last months of her life breathed a burning river of bale across the literary landscape....
 In her most ferocious poems, "Daddy" and "Lady Lazarus", fear, hate, love, death and the poet's own identity become fused at black heat with the figure of her father, and through him, with the guilt of the German exterminators and the suffering of their Jewish victims.
 (Note: Plath has been criticized for her numerous and controversial allusions to the Holocaust.)
 They are poems, as Robert Lowell says in his preface to Ariel, that "play Russian roulette with six cartridges in the cylinder."

-On January 16, 2004, The Independent in London published an article which ranked Ariel as the third best book of modern poetry among its Ten Best Modern Poetry Books.

 Some in the feminist movement saw Plath as speaking for their experience, as a "symbol of blighted female genius".
 Writer Honor Moore describes Ariel as marking the beginning of a movement, Plath suddenly visible as "a woman on paper", certain and audacious.
 Moore says: "When Sylvia Plath's Ariel was published in the United States in 1966, American women noticed.
 Not only women who ordinarily read poems, but housewives and mothers whose ambitions had awakened ...
 Here was a woman, superbly trained in her craft, whose final poems uncompromisingly charted female rage, ambivalence, and grief, in a voice with which many women identified."

 Smith College, Plath's alma mater, holds her literary papers in the Smith College Library.

 The United States Postal Service introduced a postage stamp featuring Plath in 2012.
 An English Heritage plaque records Plath's residence at 3 Chalcot Square, in London.